 St. James operates a child care day service for preschool children.
 After the preschool session, students transition into child care services up until 5 p.m. on all weekdays.

-St. James Lutheran School is located at 1000 Sixth Avenue, Howard Lake.
-Contact Lead Administrator Pastor Mark Loder at firstname.lastname@example.org or the school office at 320-543-2630 to learn more about St. James Lutheran, or email us at email@example.com.
+St. James Lutheran School is located at 1000 Sixth Avenue, Howard Lake, MN 55349.
+Contact Lead Administrator Pastor Mark Loder at firstname.lastname@example.org of the school office at 320-543-2630 to learn more about St. James Lutheran, or email us at email@example.com.

 “Train up a child in the way he should go; even when he is old he will not depart from it.”
 Psalm 22:6 ESV